This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Lecce, Italy

-The historic Italian city of Lecce located in the heel of Italy lies 150 km south of Bari, the region’s largest city and major port linking Italy with Greece and the Balkans.
+The historic Italian city of Lecce is located in the heel of the boot-shaped peninsula, about 150 km south of Bari, the region’s capital and a key port connecting Italy with Greece and the Balkans.

 Lisbon, Portugal